 What college courses do I need before applying to pharmacy school?

 The undergraduate classes required for admission into a pharmacy degree program vary significantly from one institution to the next.
 Due to the variations in admission requirements and procedures among the colleges and schools of pharmacy, it is advisable to research different pharmacy programs.
 Visit the pharmacy school Web sites for course requirements.
-School specific information is also available on the PharmCAS site and in the annual publication, “Pharmacy School Admission Requirements.”
+School specific information is also available on the PharmCAS site.

-Should I choose pre-pharmacy or chemistry as my college major?
+Should I choose pre-pharmacy as my college major?

 What is the minimum college GPA considered?

 Most pharmacy schools have a minimum grade point average (GPA) and test score requirements.
-Due to the high number of applications received in recent years, the minimum GPA may be quite low as compared to the average GPA of applicants offered admission.
-Visit the PSAR Table 5 for a list of average GPAs for the most recent entering class.
-Also, visit the school directory on the PharmCAS website for the expected GPA of accepted students and minimum overall GPA considered at each PharmCAS school.
+Many pharmacy schools also take a holistic approach to reviewing applications by assessing an applicant’s unique experiences alongside traditional measures of academic achievement such as (GPA) and test scores.
+Visit the school directory on the PharmCAS website for the expected GPA of accepted students and minimum overall GPA considered at each PharmCAS school.

 Do pharmacy schools consider my class rank?